extend-chrome/jest-chrome/README.md

 npm i @bumble/jest-chrome -D
 ```

-We will set `chrome` in the global scope during setup so that it
+Set `chrome` in the global scope during setup so that it is
-is mocked in imported modules.
-We need a setup file for this:
+mocked in imported modules.
+Add a setup file to `jest.config.js`:

 ```javascript
 // jest.config.js